dcalc/WaLSAtools_fork/docs/introduction.md

 ## Overview :material-telescope:

-**WaLSAtools** is an open-source library designed for analysing a wide variety of wave phenomena in time series data, including images and multi-dimensional datasets.
+**WaLSAtools** is an open-source library for analysing a wide variety of wave phenomena in time series data, including images and multi-dimensional datasets.
 It provides tools to extract meaningful insights from complex datasets and is applicable across diverse fields, including astrophysics, engineering, physical and environmental science, and biomedical studies, among others.
 The library is continuously expanding with new features and functionalities, ensuring it remains a valuable resource for the wave analysis research.

 The core of **WaLSAtools** is built upon [Python][9]{target=_blank}, one of the most widely-used programming languages in science and engineering.
 This ensures accessibility and ease of use for a broad audience.
 We are actively developing versions in other popular languages to further enhance accessibility, enabling researchers from various backgrounds to leverage the power of **WaLSAtools** for their wave analysis needs.
 Currently, **WaLSAtools** is also available in [IDL][1]{target=_blank}, with plans to expand to other languages in the future.